ridgelines/go-config/README.md

 timeout=30
 ```

-The `timeout` setting would have the key `items.server.timeout` for the `json` file and `server.timeout` for the `ini` file when they
-are actually intended to reference the same setting.
+The `timeout` setting would have the key `items.server.timeout` for the `json` file and `server.timeout` for the `ini` file when they are actually intended to reference the same setting.
-You can use a `Resolver` to change the mappings in a provider.
+A `Resolver` can be used to change the mappings in a provider.
 For example, wrap the `json` provider in a `Resolver` in order to resolve `items.server.timeout` as `server.timeout`:
 ```
     iniFile := config.NewINIFile("config.ini")